 Emil Victor Langlet's design for the Parliament building and the H-shaped floor plan.
 The drawing is from the invitation to the laying of the foundation stone on 10 October 1861.
-(Photo: The National Archives, Pa 40, Ff 69, mp 15)
+(Photo: The National Archives)

 Christian Hansen's reworked design for the Parliament building.
 From a drawing in Illustreret Nyhedsblad from 1860.
 (Photo: The National Archives)